Margo microservice template (C)

 Design overview

-• The server library contains a service provider, that is, an object that can receive some predefined RPCs to offer a particular functionality.
-Within the same process, multiple providers of the same service may be instantiated, using distinct provider ids (uint16_t).
+The server library contains a service provider, that is, an object that can receive some predefined RPCs to offer a particular functionality.
+Within the same process, multiple providers may be instantiated, using distinct provider ids (uint16_t).
 A provider is responsible for managing a set of resources.
 In the example of a storage for key/value pairs, a resource may be a database.
 The functionalities of a provider may be enabled by multiple backends.
 For example, a database may be implemented using LevelDB, BerkeleyDB, or simply using an in-memory hash table.
 Programs sending requests to a provider should not be aware of the backend used to implement the requested functionality.
 This allows multiple backends to be tested, and for backends to evolve independently from user applications.

 Organization of the template project